 The location of Nambwa within the pristine and untouched Kwando Core area, has the local and migrant animal species wandering through the campsites.
 Elephants, Hippos, Hyena, and our very own resident Leopard are common visitors to this idyllic woodland island.
 With spacious campsites right on the river banks and shaded by age old trees, your vistas will leave you yearning for more.
 Nambwa is a gateway to the rest of the Bwabwata National park from where you can explore the winding dirt roads at your own leisure.

 For the less brave at heart, enquire at the newly developed Nambwa Tented Lodge to join the various activates offered by vehicle or boat.
-If you feel a firelight dinner might be too little to impress your travelling companion, than why not treat yourself to a candle lit dinner at the Nambwa Tented Lodge.

 For activity reservations, pending availability, contact the campsite manager at the campsite reception.